 In order to further develop the rough vision that the task force drafted during its meeting in Montana, the group reconvened in Tokyo from December 13th-16th, 2011.
 The primary purpose of this meeting was to better understand circumstances and sentiments in Japan while simultaneously seeking input from a variety of Japanese individuals with particular stakes in the U.S.-Japan relationship.
 Over three days the task force members and senior advisors held thirteen meetings with over fifty forward-thinking Japanese and Japan-based stakeholders from the Japanese government, the U.S. Embassy Japan, small and medium-sized enterprises, multinational businesses, non-governmental organizations, and academia.
 The task force heard a wide variety of impressive insights, many of which will factor into the task force’s ultimate vision statement.
 The task force met again briefly in February 2012 for a review session, identifying the key takeaways from the Tokyo meeting, and integrating lessons learned into the vision statement.

-Task force members are working towards an interim draft of their vision for U.S.-Japan relations, which they plan to share publicly in a June 6th seminar in Washington , D.C.
-The seminar will provide an opportunity for the task force and senior committee members to engage with the public and broader policy community on their vision, with the aim of incorporating feedback from this session into a final vision to be released by fall 2012.
+Task force members worked towards a draft of their vision for U.S.-Japan relations, which they shared publicly in a June 6th seminar in Washington , D.C.
+The seminar provided the opportunity for the task force and senior committee members to engage with the public and broader policy community on their vision, with the aim of incorporating feedback from this session into a final vision released in Fall 2012.
 Following the public release, task force members will undertake a similar outreach in Japan.

-Further details of the June 6th seminar will be finalized and posted on the Mansfield Foundation and JCAW websites by the time of the Cherry Blossom Centennial in April 2012.
+Further details of the June 6th seminar is finalized and posted on the Mansfield Foundation and JCAW websites at the time of the Cherry Blossom Centennial in April 2012.